 West Nile Virus

 - Whether you are floating the Yampa River or working the fields, mosquitoes are around and can transmit West Nile Virus.
-Since 2003 to 2021 Colorado has seen nearly 6,000 cases of West Nile Virus in humans.
-Routt County has seen few of those but neighboring counties have seen more.
+According to the Colorado Department of Public Health and Environment, Colorado has had cases of West Nile virus every year since 2002.
+Routt County has seen few of those cases but neighboring counties have seen more.
 Protect yourself with mosquito repellent, and the four D's (Drain, Dress, Defend, Dawn/Dusk).

 - CSU Extension Office - FAQ's